stojkovicv/webstore-backend-api/readme.md

-# Online Bootcamps Store API
+# Web Bootcamps Store API

 > Backend API for purchasing Development courses.
 It comprises bootcamps along with their courses, users and reviews.
 The CRUD functionalities are provided for all resources, along with a hashed passwords and cookies for users authentication.
 API is secured against nosql injection, cros-site-scriptinga and multiple requests.
 >